 The Ford F-150 offers best-in-class capabilities for the price.
 It is built tough enough for heavy-duty jobs and severe towing applications.
 It is also comfortable and docile enough to be driven every single day on normal roads.

-With that mind, the best tires for the F-150 are those that offer supreme comfort while still offering superior off-road capabilities.
+With that mind, the best Ford F-150 tires are those that offer supreme comfort while still offering superior off-road capabilities.

 The market is filled with a bewildering array of tire options including hybrid tires that offer better off-road traction and a comfortable highway ride.